Vishal8981/WELCOME_TO_TRAVEL-FORM/README.md

 2. Provide deployment instructions, such as how to set up a web server, configure environment variables, etc.

 3. Add any additional information or best practices for deploying the form.

+ATLAST WE HAVE TO CONNECT THE DATABASES TO THE XAMPP CONTROL PANEL TO STORE THE DETAILS OF THE USERS/CUSTOMERS  BY USING MYSQL QUERY .